 Therapeutic radiology is also called radiation oncology or radiation therapy.
 It is the treatment of cancer and other diseases with radiation.
-Oncology is the branch of medicine concerned with the diagnosis and treatment of cancer.
+Oncology is the branch of medicine that focuses on diagnosing and treating cancer.
 Radiation in many forms is used to kill the cancer cells by preventing them from multiplying.
 Therapeutic radiology may be used to cure or control cancer.
-Or, it may be used to ease some of the symptoms associated with cancer.
+Or it may be used to ease some of the symptoms linked to cancer.

-Therapeutic radiology was developed just a few years after the discovery of X-rays in 1895 and the discovery of radium in 1898.
+Therapeutic radiology was developed just a few years after X-rays were discovered in 1895 and radium in 1898.
 The first cure of cancer by radiation was reported in 1899.
-This involved a case of skin cancer.
-Radiation oncology became recognized as a medical specialty in 1922.
+It involved a case of skin cancer.
+Radiation oncology became a medical specialty in 1922.

-Therapeutic radiology treatment may be used alone, or in conjunction with other types of treatment, like surgery, chemotherapy (the use of anticancer drugs to treat cancerous cells), and/or other treatments.
+Therapeutic radiology treatment may be used alone, or along with other types of treatment.
+These include surgery, chemotherapy, and other treatments.

-The level and type of radiation used will be decided by the radiation oncologist based on the type of cancer, location of the tumor, and sensitivity of the surrounding tissue.
+Your radiation oncologist will decide on the amount and type of radiation to use based on the type of cancer, location of the tumor, and sensitivity of the surrounding tissue.

-Although each facility may have specific practices in place, generally, radiation oncology procedures include these steps:
+Although each treatment facility may have specific practices in place, radiation oncology procedures often include the following steps.

-Simulation.
-To help set up the actual treatment, the treatment team first "maps" out the position the patient will be in for each treatment.
-This is done with the aid of molds, headrests, or other devices.
-Sometimes, the area on the body to be treated will be marked to make sure the radiation will be given in the exact area.
-In addition, special shields may be made to help focus the radiation and protect surrounding tissue.
+To help set up the actual treatment, the treatment team first "maps" out the position you will be in for each treatment.
+This is done with the help of molds, headrests, or other devices.
+Sometimes the team will mark the area on the body to be treated.
+This will help make sure the radiation will be given in the exact area.
+They may also make special shields to help focus the radiation and protect surrounding tissue.

 Once the simulation has taken place, the radiation oncologist will decide the exact type of treatment.